Hyperparathyroid UK (HPT UK)

 -

 If you have low calcium with raised PTH, you likely have Secondary Hyperparathyroidism.
-Your doctor must test your vitamin D (scroll down to the bottom of this page for more information).
+Your doctor should test vitamin D and magnesium.

 -

-This is where it gets complicated and needs a doctor to do their research: Growing numbers of people with a parathyroid adenoma will have calcium within the normal range and raised PTH.
+This is where it gets complicated and needs a doctor to do their research: Growing numbers of people with a parathyroid adenoma will have calcium within the normal range, and raised PTH.
 This is classed as Normocalcemic primary hyperparathyroidism (NCPHPT).
-We often see members who had a focused scan guided surgery often with high calcium, whose symptoms return.
-They are often normocalcemic and have a harder battle to be taken seriously the second time.
-I don't believe normocalcemic is a new entity as it was discussed in medical studies dating back to 1969.
-Please do your research, join our groups or read the studies in 'A Normal Christmas' below.
-Read our case stories for positive post-op stories of people with NCPHPT.
-Here is one of many studies describing it as a new entity: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3127400/
+We often see members who had a focused scan guided surgery, often with high calcium, whose symptoms return despite being normocalcemic.
+They often have a difficult battle to be taken seriously the second time.
+I don't believe normocalcemic is a new entity, as it was discussed in medical studies dating back to 1969.
+Please do your research, and direct your clinicians to read this site.
+Please join our groups or read the studies in 'A Normal Christmas' below.
+Read our positive post-op case stories of people who had NCPHPT.
+More UK surgeons are finally recognising and operating on Normocalcemic patients in 2024.
+The message is still much slower to reach endocrinologists and GPs though.
+One of many studies describing NCPHPT as a new entity: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3127400/

 -

-22.5% of the primary hyperparathyroid population present with a raised blood calcium and a PTH level that is not above range but inappropriately detectable for its corresponding calcium level; This is classed as Normohormonal PHPT (NHPHPT).
+22.5% of the primary hyperparathyroid population (at time of writing in 2016) present with a raised blood calcium and a PTH level that is not above range but inappropriately detectable for its corresponding calcium level; This is classed as Normohormonal PHPT (NHPHPT).
 The following study explains that NHPHPT: https://pubmed.ncbi.nlm.nih.gov/27866715/

 -